-The Company has an Audit Committee which meets and reports to the Board as required, at least twice each year.
-Its members are one non-executive Directors and one executive Director.
+The Company has an Audit Committee which meets and reports to the Board at least twice each year or more regularly, if required.
+Its members are one non-executive Director and one executive Director.
 The Committee has authority to seek any pertinent information it requires from any employee or external party.
 The Company's external auditor is invited to attend each meeting of the Committee.